abtion/guidelines/best-practices/workflow.md

 - Deliver quality code at a fast pace.
 - Allow for all team members to be informed of the changes.
-- Have a low defect rate.
+- Have a low defect and regression rate.
 - Have a fast acceptance rate by the product owner or client.
 - Be flexible to any sudden change in priority.